Table of Contents

-Any clinical condition increases one or more of these factors will increase the myocardial oxygen demand and can result in ischemia, such as extreme tachycardia, hypertension, ventricular hypertrophy.
+Any clinical condition increasing one or more of these factors will also increase the myocardial oxygen demand and can result in ischemia, such as extreme tachycardia, hypertension, ventricular hypertrophy.

 Myocardial oxygen supply

-The capacity of blood in carrying the oxygen to the myocardium is affected by different factors:
+The capacity of the blood to carry oxygen to the myocardium is affected by different factors: